IoLanguage/io/README.txt

 MS WINDOWS WITH CYGWIN
 ----------------------

 1) [once] Ensure your VisualStudio has the Windows SDK.
-Mine didn't.
-(Somehow it had cl.exe and link.exe in the VC/bin, but practically nothing in VC/include.)
-I installed VS C++ Express, and all was well after that.

 2) Start up a Visual Studio Command Prompt using the start menu link (inside the Visual Studio Tools subfolder), or from a command prompt execute "%PROGRAMFILES%\Microsoft Visual Studio 9.0\VC\vcvarsall.bat".
 This sets up environment variables needed by the compiler.